 How do I find the animal a forever home?

-There are a number of ways to market an adoptable pet.
-City of Elderly Love utilizes PetFinder and AdoptAPet to promote adoptables.
+City of Elderly Love utilizes numerous adoption promotion sites to market adoptables.
 Foster parents are also encouraged to use social media websites such as Facebook, Twitter and Instagram to spread the word about their current foster pets.
-Websites such a Craigslist.org are a great way to spark interest from the public.
-In addition to our own events, adoptable City of Elderly Love fosters are also invited and encouraged to attend Citizens for a No-Kill Philadelphia's community and adoption events!
+In addition, City of Elderly Love fosters are encouraged to attend our scheduled adoption events!

 I have other pets and/or children at home, is that a problem?